 - The UAE’s investment in free zones and open economic policies have attracted businesses to the region.
 These free zones include Abu Dhabi Global Markets (ADGM), Dubai International Financial Centre (DIFC), Dubai Multi-Commodities Centre (DMCC), and many more with specific industry focuses.

 KSA Is Expected to Follow the UAE’s Diversification Strategy Through Its Vision 2030

-The Crown Prince Mohammad bin Salman Al Saud announced Vision 2030 on April 25 2016.
+The Crown Prince Mohammed bin Salman Al Saud announced Vision 2030 on April 25, 2016.